vaginessa/porn-vault/page/docs/faq.md

 ### Elasticsearch doesn't work: `flood stage disk watermark [95%] exceeded`

 Try this: [https://stackoverflow.com/questions/33369955/low-disk-watermark-exceeded-on](https://stackoverflow.com/questions/33369955/low-disk-watermark-exceeded-on)

+### No mapping found for [...]

+> Example:
+> `No mapping found for [releaseDate] in order to sort on, with { index_uuid="_STh3iG7QoW21ucADfoS5Q" & index="pv-movies" }",`

+Your indexes are out of date.
+Reindex to ensure they they are up to date.

+### Retrieved some null value from getBulk

+The search from Elasticsearch returned some items that were not found in the database.
+This likely means that your indexes are not up to date.
+Try reindexing.

 ### Can I edit my database manually / start from scratch?